focus-editor/focus/LOG.md

     - Can extend to support searching by symbol (possibly by adding a # or something like Sublime/VSCode)

 - Log time with the session logger
-- Try to log asserts into log_error.txt - would be very helpful for debugging release builds

 - Either limit the number of bytes in text input, or improve the handling of cursor (currently calculating the length every frame)
-- Select word: depending on the char under cursor, select either word chars or punctuation

 - Hide scrollbars unless scrolling or hovering over editor
 - Search in buffer: